-Year ending June 30, 2013: Level 1 Level 2 Level 3 Investments \$ 6,806,893 Charitable remainder interests receivable from third parties \$ 233,388 Total \$ 6,806,893 \$ \$ 233,388 Year ending June 30, 2012: Level 1 Level 2 Level 3 Investments Level 1 \$ 6,729,392 Level 2 Level 3 Level 2 Level 3 \$ 202,264
+Year ended June 30, 2014: Level 1 Level 2 Level 3 Investments Contributions receivable \$ 6,280,973 \$ 225,440 \$ 400,000 448,752 Total \$ 6,280,973 \$ 225,440 \$ 848,752 Year ended June 30, 2013: Level 1 Level 2 Level 3 Investments Contributions receivable Charitable remainder interests receivable from \$ 6,806,893 \$ 641,009 233,388 third parties Total \$ 6,806,893 \$ \$ 874,397

-The Society's investments are classified within Level 1 of the fair value hierarchy because they are valued using quoted market prices, broker or dealer quotations, or alternative sources with reasonable levels of price transparency.
-The Society's charitable remainder interests receivable from third parties are classified within Level 3 of the hierarchy because determination of the present value of future cash flows is based on little or no market data and requires management to develop their own assumptions.
-Changes in the Level 3 charitable remainder interest receivables for the year ending June 30 consist of:
+The Society's investments classified within Level 1 are valued using quoted market prices, broker or dealer quotations, or alternative sources with reasonable levels of price transparency.
+The Society's investments classified within Level 2 are valued using a matrix pricing system to estimate the fair value.
+The Society's investments classified within Level 3 are valued by the underlying assets that form the basis for the investment and whose inputs are primarily unobservable.
+The Society's charitable remainder interest receivable from third parties and contributions receivable are classified within Level 3 of the hierarchy because determination of the present value of future cash flows is based on little or no market data and requires management to develop their own assumptions.

+Changes in the Level 3 assets measured at fair value on the recurring basis for the year ending June 30 consist of: